 - Fire extinguisher

-Every vehicle should have some sort of emergency bag that is changed out depending on the season.
+Every vehicle should have some sort of emergency bag, and that bag should be checked and changed out depending on the season.
 Essential winter supplies include:

 Vehicle Specific Gear